WHat is LEAP?

 The planning committee is responsible for reviewing project proposals, overseeing planning efforts with LEAP Quadrants, and defining a framework for plan development.
 This framework will include standardized data sets, planning elements, questions asked, parcel survey tools and procedures, and training protocols.
-The committee will be staffed by ECN and co-chaired by District 4, who will act a technical partner, and a resident leader appointed by the Steering Committee.
+The committee is staffed by ECN and co-chaired by District 4, that acts as a technical partner; as well as a resident leader appointed by the Steering Committee.

 Blight Elimination Standards

 In 2014 we established blight elimination standards to address resident concerns surrounding blight in the community.
 Created by residents in our community, these standards set requirements for city and investor demolition and blight elimination activities in the community.